YINI-lang/YINI-spec/YINI-Specification.md

   `Amanda's Project`
   ```
 ### 3.5 Document Terminator
-**Note:** The document terminator is only optional in lenient (non-strict) mode.
-Lenient mode is the default parser mode.
+**Note:** The document terminator is optional in lenient (non-strict) mode, which is the default parser mode.
+In strict mode, the document terminator is required.

-A YINI document **MAY end with a terminator line**.
+A YINI document MAY end with a terminator line in lenient mode.
+In strict mode, a YINI document MUST end with a terminator line.

-The document terminator explicitly marks the end of the configuration content and prevents ambiguity about whether the document was fully read.
+The document terminator explicitly marks the end of the configuration content and reduces ambiguity about whether the document was fully read.
+In strict mode, this makes document completion explicit rather than relying on end-of-file alone, **which helps detect truncated, partially copied, or prematurely cut-off documents.**

-In other words, it acts as a clear, unambiguous signal that the document is complete — without relying on end-of-file (EOF) and leaving parsers **to "guess" whether the final section or member was fully parsed**.

-The **default and recommended** terminator is:
+The default and recommended terminator is:
 ```yini
 /END
 ```